jsonform/jsonform/README.md

-The JSON Form library is a JavaScript client-side library that takes a structured data model defined using [JSON Schema](http://json-schema.org/) as input and returns a [Bootstrap](http://twitter.github.com/bootstrap/)-friendly HTML form that matches the schema.
+The JSON Form library is a JavaScript client-side library that takes a structured data model defined using [JSON Schema](http://json-schema.org/) as input and returns a [Bootstrap 3](https://getbootstrap.com/docs/3.3/)-friendly HTML form that matches the schema.

 The generated HTML form includes client-side validation logic that provides direct inline feedback to the user upon form submission (provided a JSON Schema validator is available).
 If values are valid, the JSON Form library uses submitted values to create the JavaScript data structure that matches the data model.